opencast/opencast-project-infrastructure/ansible-buildbot-cluster/readme.md

 Worker nodes
 ------------

-Create a file for each worker node in host\vars named after the worker node.
+Create a file for each worker node in `host_vars` named after the worker node.
 For example, `builder01.opencast.org.yml`.
-This file sets up what the worker node's identity is within Buildbot, and what it should build.
+This file sets up the worker node's identity within Buildbot, and what it should build.
 An example file is in `host_vars/worker.yml`.